 Those younger versions of us would be so proud to see us now.
 And, although our dreams never quite looked like our current reality, I can’t help but think we wouldn’t have been too surprised to know we ended up here.
 After all, we’ve always loved a good road trip!

 Triple Falls is part of a three-waterfall loop, with options for seeing even more of this area.
-It is about 3 miles long and also goes to High Falls and Hooker Falls.
+It is about three miles long and also goes to High Falls and Hooker Falls.
 There are steep hills and it is a moderate workout.
 You can also go to each individual parking area to see the three falls.
 But some hiking will still be involved.

 Location: Dupont State Forest, North Carolina